 Learning – Learning is something that should never end, even long past college graduation.
 It is important to continue to pursue the things that make you happy.
 Learning doesn’t have to involve a class with books and tests.
 It could be through reading, or talking with others.
 If could be a class, but something very non-traditional such as a writing or a photography class.
 There are many opportunities to learn new things.
 My local greenhouse gave classes on beekeeping and gardening last summer.
 Find out what makes you happy.
 Learn about them, and pursue them.

 Connecting with nature – I know so many people who do not see themselves as the outdoors type.
 The outdoors type – what does that mean?
 If you like to garden you love the outdoors.
+Appliance Hunter gives helpful appliance reviews that is beneficial for first time gardeners.
 Do you take walks?
 Ride a bike from The Monster Cycle?
 Go to the beach?
 There are so many things to do outside.
 The point is to get out, get some fresh air, and collect peaceful moments.
 Nature is inspiring, relaxing, and healing.

 Appreciate the arts – We were born with amazing senses that appreciate when we look, listen, taste and touch beautiful things.
 Go to the theater, listen to amazing music, appreciate fine dining, learn to cook new things, take a painting class, go to museums – there are so many ways to fill your life with extraordinary things.
 Like when it comes to art investment, you can plan something today such as what to consider when investing in collectables!